onsabimana/dius_shopping/README.md

 ## To do

-- Generalisse the implementation of the pricing rules, such that the pricing model can be modified independed of the application code.
+- Generalise the implementation of the pricing rules, such that the pricing model can be modified independed of the application code.